JP62442/JP62442/README.md

-- 🚧 Currently working on Apptega (With Cafeto Software).
+- 🚧 Currently working on Apptega.

 - 📫 You can contact me with LinkedIn.